Thomas Firbank

+Early life and education

 He was born in Quebec, Canada, to an English father and a Welsh mother.
 His parents were Hubert Somerset Firbank, a railway contractor born in 1887 in Chislehurst, Kent (to Sir Joseph Thomas Firbank) and Gwendoline Louise Lewis (who were married in 1909 in Dolgellau, Merionethshire, Wales).
 Following his father's early death, he was raised among his mother's hill-farming community in the Berwyn Mountains of North Wales.
 He was educated at Stowe School.

+Writing career

 His first book, an autobiography entitled I Bought a Mountain (ISBN 978-1871083057) was published in 1940 and became a major international best-seller.
 It describes how aged only 21, he bought Dyffryn Mymbyr farm, a 2400 acre sheep farm in Capel Curig, North Wales, in 1931 and painstakingly learned his trade, while portraying the beauty of Snowdonia.
 Firbank was a keen mountain walker, and the book includes a hair-raising account of how he and his two companions were possibly the first to ascend all of the Welsh 3000s in less than 9 hours.
 Firbank's first wife, Esme Cummins, a Surrey-born actress whom he met in 1933, features prominently.

+Second World War

-The book ends with pastoral calm interrupted by the ominous drumbeats of the Second World War which drew Thomas Firbank away from his beloved farm to enlist in the Coldstream Guards.
+The book ends in pastoral calm with the approach of the Second World War, which drew Thomas Firbank away from the farm to enlist in the Coldstream Guards.
 He was later seconded to the newly formed Airborne Forces with whom he fought in North Africa, Italy and Arnhem, and was awarded the Military Cross.
 At the end of the war, as Lieutenant-Colonel, he commanded the Airborne Forces Depot on the Isle of Wight.
 His book I Bought a Star, (ISBN 978-1871083965, pub.
 1951) describes his war-time experiences with the 1st Airborne Division.

 His marriage ended during the Second World War, both parties finding new partners.
 In difficult postwar circumstances, he generously gave Esme his farm in 1947, enabling her to remain there with her new partner.
-In 1967 she became an important founder member of the Snowdonia Society: see obituary.
+In 1967 she became an important founder member of the Snowdonia Society.
 After her death the farm was donated to the National Trust.